WATER - SERIES

 Why depict the transparency and slow blurring of water?

-Why emphasise the malleability, the fluidity and the transparency of water in its solid form as ice, its foam, its capacity to reflect nature
+Why emphasize the malleability, the fluidity and the transparency of water in its solid form as ice, its foam, its capacity to reflect nature when calm,

 For one single reason: water is the revelation of life.
 And is it not the artist’s role to make us see what is random and fragile?